 - Congruence of the applicant's goal with the goals and resources of the School and the University.
 A written goal statement is required, which is to be PDF-formatted and submitted on-line via the UCSF web application system.

 Caution: MEPN is not optimal for international applicants, because of the intensity and inflexibility of the first year of study, the need for language and culture familiarity, and the need for familiarity with the U.S. health care system.
 Proficiency in English is mandatory.
 All applicants whose first language is not English must take the Test of English as a Foreign Language (TOEFL, http://www.toefl.org).
 The minimum overall TOEFL score is 84 (internet-based test); 24 is the minimum score in the speaking section, and 24 is the writing section minimum score.
+TOEFL scores are valid for two years after the test date.
 Consult with Nursing Student Affairs for any questions on TOEFL examinations and scoring.

 - Completion, prior to the application deadline, of introductory or higher-level courses in statistics and in psychology.